 The Young ICCA Mentoring Programme is the first structured mentoring programme established within the international arbitration community.
-The programme was pioneered by ICCA and Young ICCA in 2011, and is now entering its 8th cycle.
+The programme was pioneered by ICCA and Young ICCA in 2011, and is now in its 11th cycle.

 The Young ICCA Mentoring Programme provides a unique platform for young professionals to connect with and learn from the experience of more senior members of the arbitration community, including members of ICCA’s Governing Board.
 Members of Young ICCA may apply to participate in the Mentoring Programme at the start of each new cycle.

-If you have any questions about the Mentoring Programme you can email the Programme Coordinators at firstname.lastname@example.org.
+If you have any questions about the Mentoring Programme you can email the Programme Co-Directors at firstname.lastname@example.org.

 The Young ICCA Mentoring Programme is the first structured mentoring programme within the international arbitration community.
 It provides Young ICCA Members with the opportunity to be mentored by eminent arbitration specialists within the ICCA Community.
-Mentees are organised into groups of 3-4 and assigned to a "Mentor" – a senior arbitration expert who is usually a member of ICCA’s Governing Board – and a "Buddy" – an established mid-level arbitration practitioner.
-Together, the Mentor, Buddy and Mentees form a "Mentoring Group".
+Mentees are organised into groups of 3-4 and assigned to a "Mentor" – a senior arbitration expert – and a Group Advisor, formerly known as a "Buddy" – an established mid-level arbitration practitioner.
+Together, the Mentor, Group Advisor and Mentees form a "Mentoring Group".

 Each Mentoring Group works together for two years.
-During this period, the Mentor and Buddy will be available to each of the Mentees in their group to provide advice and career guidance, as well as to impart arbitration wisdom and practical know-how.
-Guidelines outlining the role of each Mentoring Group participant – Mentor, Buddy and Mentee – and possible activities for each Mentoring Group are available below.
+During this period, the Mentor and Group Advisor will be available to each of the Mentees in their group to provide advice and career guidance, as well as to impart arbitration wisdom and practical know-how.
+Guidelines outlining the role of each Mentoring Group participant – Mentor, Group Advisor and Mentee – and possible activities for each Mentoring Group are available below.

-All current Young ICCA members are eligible to apply to become Mentees in the Young ICCA Mentoring Programme.
+All current Young ICCA members are eligible to apply to become Mentees in the Young ICCA Mentoring Programme (you can become a Young ICCA member by submitting an application here).
 The programme is best suited to young professionals interested in international arbitration.
 In selecting Young ICCA Members for participation in the Programme, Young ICCA aims to achieve a broad diversity and a wide geographical distribution, including appropriate representation of Mentee applicants from countries that are underrepresented in the field of international arbitration.
-Applicants must have completed an initial law degree (though may be advanced students).
+Applicants must have completed an initial law degree by the time they start the Programme (though may be advanced students, e.g. pursuing an LLM or PhD).

-- Have a strong commitment to participating in activities and events set up by the Mentor and Buddy.
+- Have a strong commitment to participating in activities and events set up by the Mentor and Group Advisor.

-- Communicate regularly with both the Mentor and Buddy.
+- Communicate regularly with both the Mentor and Group Advisor.

-- Be available to participate in conference calls, draft articles and/or organize/participate in conferences/workshops/other events as established by the Mentor and Buddy.
+- Be available to participate in conference calls, draft articles and/or organize/participate in conferences/workshops/other events as established by the Mentor and Group Advisor.

 - Respect and learn from their Co-Mentees and the process of the Programme.